pmatran/french_road_accidents/README.md

 - `vehicles.csv`

 All tables are related by a primary key named `Num_Acc` which corresponds to a unique accident id.
-The additional `data_collection.py` script perform a bunch of instructions to :
+The additional `data_collection.py` script performs a bunch of instructions to :
 - Collect required data tables using the `Kaggle API`
 - Merge all tables on their primary key
 - Write a easy-to-read file for analysis (`data/french_accidents.parquet`)